-- 8.1 The University requires each candidate for a research degree to have more than one Supervisor, at least two must be staff members.
+The University requires each candidate for a research degree to have more than one Supervisor.
 The supervision may be shared equally between the staff members or one of the Supervisors may be responsible for a greater proportion of the supervision.
-Normally, supervisors will not have a weighting of less than 30 percent.
 In all cases, there shall be the appointment of a Principal Supervisor and an Associate Supervisor.
-The appointment of Supervisors will consider the proposed research topic and the academic support and guidance required by the student to complete the work.
-The supervisory team must include, at least, one staff member who has previously supervised a student to successful completion of a Doctor of Philosophy. - 8.2 The Faculty are required to ensure continuity of supervision throughout the research programme.
-Alternative supervision arrangements may be required in the event of sabbatical/study leave, secondment or other leave of absence or the resignation of the staff member from their academic post. - 8.3 An External Supervisor may be appointed in the case of a University-based internal student working on a programme of research funded by or associated with an outside body.
-There must also be a Principal Supervisor appointed from within the University and the External Supervisor must have received University training. - 8.4 All proposed Supervisors of a candidate for the Degree of Doctor of Philosophy, or the proposed Principal Supervisor of a candidate for the Professional Doctorate, are required to be a holder of at least a Degree of Doctor of Philosophy or its equivalent; or have had appropriate experience of supervision at Doctoral level.
+The appointment of

+Supervisors will take into account the proposed research topic and the academic support and guidance required by the student to complete the work.
+The supervisory team must include, at least, one staff member who has previously supervised a student to successful completion of a Doctor of Philosophy.

+- 8.1 The Faculty are required to ensure continuity of supervision throughout the research programme.
+Alternative supervision arrangements may be required in the event of sabbatical/study leave, secondment or other leave of absence or the resignation of the staff member from their academic post. - 8.2 An External Supervisor may be appointed in the case of a University-based internal student working on a programme of research funded by or associated with an outside body.
+There must also be a Principal Supervisor appointed from within the University and the External Supervisor must have received University training. - 8.3 All proposed Supervisors of a candidate for the Degree of Doctor of Philosophy, or the proposed Principal Supervisor of a candidate for the Professional Doctorate, are required to be a holder of at least a Degree of Doctor of Philosophy or its equivalent; or have had appropriate experience of supervision at Doctoral level.
 In the exceptional cases where the proposed supervisor has neither a Degree of Doctor of Philosophy or appropriate experience a list of the proposed Supervisor's publications shall be submitted at the time the candidate's application for registration is made.
-This will be considered by the Faculty Postgraduate Research Sub- Committee as to whether the proposed supervisor shows evidence of sufficient research experience for the Supervisor to be able to carry out the duties adequately. - 8.5 No member of staff or other persons who are themselves candidates for a research degree shall be a Supervisor of a candidate for a research degree.
-Supervisor capacity should not normally exceed that listed in the academic workload plan.
+This will be considered by the Faculty Postgraduate Research Sub-Committee as to whether the proposed supervisor shows evidence of sufficient research experience for the Supervisor to be able to carry out the duties adequately. - 8.4 No member of staff or other persons who are themselves candidates for a research degree shall be a Supervisor of a candidate for a research degree.